 Printed paper bags and plastic bags are both commonly used for carrying groceries and other items, but they have different impacts on the environment which is prompting companies to make a change to the materials they choose.
 Whilst plastic carrier bags are popular, it’s evident that we need to cut back on using single-use plastic, which means there is room for a new type of bag to take over.
-This is where printed paper bags can come in useful.
+This is where can come in useful.
 These bags are sustainable and biodegradable, making them the best choice for modern businesses.
 Weighing up the two products can help you make your decision – we will do this below.

 Paper Bags: Environmental impacts

-One of the main advantages of printed paper bags is that they are biodegradable and can be easily recycled.
+One of the main advantages of printed is that they are biodegradable and can be easily recycled.
 When paper bags are discarded, they will naturally break down over time and will not contribute to plastic pollution.
 Additionally, paper bags can be made from sustainable materials such as recycled paper, which reduces the need to cut down trees and contributes to conservation efforts.

 However, paper bags are not without their environmental drawbacks.
 The production of paper bags requires large amounts of energy and water, and the process releases greenhouse gases and pollutants into the environment.
 Additionally, if paper bags are not properly recycled, they can end up in landfills, where they will take up space and release methane, a potent greenhouse gas.